 For a more in-depth tutorial on creating multiple gear setups, check out this post.

-Sometimes, you just want to make sure Mr. Robot keeps your favorite trinket or Azerite Power and works around that.
+Sometimes, you just want to make sure Mr. Robot keeps your favorite trinket or Conduit and works around that.
 No problem!
 He’s happy to oblige.
 This is where locking comes into play.

-You could always lock items, gems, and enchants during Legion.
+You could always lock items, gems, and enchants during Legion and BfA.
 But it was a power user feature that was hard to figure out on your own.
 Since locking things in is a big part of customizing your gear, we’ve put it front-and-center.

 Every lockable thing now has a lock icon next to it.
-Click the lock icon to bring up a list of items, gems, enchants, or Azerite Powers.
+Click the lock icon to bring up a list of items, gems, enchants, or Condiuts.
 Choose the one you want and it will lock in.
 If something is locked, the icon turns orange.
 Click it again to unlock.

 After you get your initial Best in Bags recommendation, Mr. Robot provides you with alternate options that are just as good as the one he recommended.
 Since so many gear combinations are basically equal, this lets you choose a setup that matches your playstyle or is most fun for you to play.

-To check out the alternate setups, look for the Customize tab after running Best in Bags.
+To check out the customize options, look for the Customize tab after running Best in Bags.

-For more information on this feature, including an explanation on the tiers, how to select an alternate, and how to reset it, read the Alternate Best in Bags tutorial.
+For more information on this feature, including an explanation on the tiers, how to select an alternate, and how to reset it, read the Customize Best in Bags tutorial.